chasmack/polycalc/README.md

 `CLOSE <point_id>` - Calculate closure from endpoint of current polyline to specified point.

+### Listing

+Processing of the line data produces a listing showing commands and derived line and curve data.
+Non-tangent segments following a curve are flagged.
+A PNEZD list of points is included at the bottom of the listing.

 ### Example

 See `linedata-demo.txt` and parcel map `PM1241` in the `data` directory for an example.